Multi-View Factorization Machines: Multi-view Machine Model

 \subsection{Model Formulation}

-The key challenge of multi-view classification is to model the interactions between features from different views, wherein complementary information is contained.
-Here, we consider nesting all interactions up to $m$th-order between $m$ views:
+The key challenge of multi-view prediction is to model the interactions between features from different views, wherein complementary information is contained.
+Here, we consider nesting all interactions up to the $m$th-order between $m$ views:

 {

 }